Yaarub-N/inl-mning/README.md

 ## Usage

 Feel free to explore the different sections of my portfolio.
-Click on the various links to see my projects, download my CV, or view my social media profiles.
+Click on the links to see my projects, download my CV, or visit my social media profiles.

 ## Contact